department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-synthesis-and-reporting.md

 **AS A(N)** researcher
-**I WANT** to synthesize data from research sessions **SO THAT** I can summarize findings and share with team and stakeholders
+**I WANT** to synthesize data from research sessions **SO THAT** I can summarize findings to share with team and stakeholders

 ## Acceptance Criteria